MohamedOmar2020/Omar-lab.github.io/_members/Sharma.md

 website:
 UCSF:  #UCSF Profile ID - Employees only
 twitter: #Pooja_Seh
-linkedin: #pooja-asthana-0602786b
+linkedin: rishabhsharm
-github:
+github: shar032
 orcid: #0000-0002-3417-9198
-description: #"Rishabh received his Ph.D. from the University of Oulu in Finland.
+description: "Rishabh received his Ph.D. from the University of Oulu in Finland.
 Her thesis  focused on the structural characterization of mycobacterial membrane proteins using X-ray crystallography and small angle X-ray scattering (SAXS).

 In the Omar lab, Rishabh will utilize both X-ray crystallography and cryo-EM to study the drug complexes of tubulin and understand the molecular mechanism of resistance of anti-parasitic drugs.